kamrul-07/yogha-coaching-website/README.md

 ## Link
-You can visit the site on [the link](https://gifted-beaver-623a60.netlify.app/)
+You can visit the site on [https://cocky-brattain-eb292c.netlify.app/](https://cocky-brattain-eb292c.netlify.app/)

 # About this site